-Gravel is often used to describe a mixture of different-sized pieces of stone mixed with sand and possibly clay.
-In the building industry, we often use gravel to make concrete, mix with asphalt, create foundations for new roads, fill construction sites, and even create other construction materials like blocks, pipes, and bricks.
+Gravel is often used to describe a mixture of different-sized pieces of stone mixed with sand and clay.
+In the building industry, we often use gravel to make concrete, mix it with asphalt, create foundations for new roads, fill construction sites, and even create other construction materials like blocks, pipes, and bricks.

 However, gravel has one important characteristic that we use in construction.
 Gravel is generally considered free from frost heaving.